mitchallen/node-red-mqtt-example/README.md

 If the other flows were using the same topic, and those flows were enabled, they would also be listening for and processing the published messages.

-That is why if you look at some of the nodes, you will see that one flow uses 'example1/...', then the next uses 'example2/...' etc.
+That is why if you look at some of the nodes, you will see that one flows topics start with __example1/...__, then the next starts with __example2/...__ etc.

 * * *